Configuring distributed caches

 • clientSessions

-By relying on a distributable cache, user and client sessions are available to any node in the cluster so that users can be redirected to any node without loosing their state.
+By relying on a distributable cache, cached user and client sessions are available to any node in the cluster so that users can be redirected to any node without the need to load session data from the database.
 However, production-ready deployments should always consider session affinity and favor redirecting users to the node where their sessions were initially created.
 By doing that, you are going to avoid unnecessary state transfer between nodes and improve CPU, memory, and network utilization.

 The following caches are used to store offline sessions: